 While many stackable washers and dryers promise quiet operation, this set by Maytag actually delivers on this promise.
 The washer and dryer are built with the brand's commercial technology, and together are an amazing, heavy-duty set that's designed to last.
 The washer has 4.5 cubic feet of interior space, a setting for applying extra power when you need to remove stains, and a steam function.
 You can choose from 10 wash cycles including speed wash and tub clean, but you must use high-efficiency detergent.

 The dryer, on the other hand, has 7.3 cubic feet of space.
 This is fairly competitive with other models, and is plenty of room for a bulky blanket or load of towels.
 The dryer also has 10 unique cycles to choose from, however it doesn't have a steam function.
-It's powered by electricity, and when you forget your clothes in the drum, you'll be happy that a fresh spin option keeps your items tumbling for up to 12 hours to remove any wrinkles.
+It's powered by electricity, and when you forget your clothes in the drum, you'll be happy that a wrinkle prevent spin option keeps your items tumbling for up to 150 extra minutes hours to prevent wrinkles from forming.

 Despite the commercial design, you can find these cycle settings and additional options on the controls that are anything but clunky.
 Both units have a central dial.
 Plus, a modern, digital keypad lets you make further selections for each cycle setting.
 (Although, the dryer's controls are hard to reach when the units are stacked, since the control panels are angled.)
 Most notably, once a cycle is selected and started, this set will stay nice and quiet, which is ideal if your laundry room is next to a bedroom.